 A ROS master coordinates the different parts of a ROS network.
 It is identified by a Master URI (Uniform Resource Identifier) that specifies the hostname or IP address of the machine where the master is running.

-A ROS node is an entity that contains a collection of related ROS capabilities (such as publishers, subscribers and services).
+A ROS node contains a collection of related ROS capabilities (such as publishers, subscribers, and services).
 A ROS network can have many ROS nodes.

 Publishers, subscribers, and services are different kinds of ROS entities that process data.
 They exchange data using messages.

 A publisher sends messages to a specific topic (such as "odometry"), and subscribers to that topic receive those messages.
-There can be multiple publishers and subscribers associated with a single topic.
+A single topic can be associated with multiple publishers and subscribers.

 rosinit to initialize ROS.
 By default,

 rosinit creates a ROS master in MATLAB and starts a global node that is connected to the master.
 The global node is automatically used by other ROS functions.

 Initializing ROS master on http://bat1074105glnxa64:43277/.
 Initializing global node /matlab_global_node_87462 with NodeURI http://bat1074105glnxa64:37659/